 - Sir Arthur Conan Doyle, novelist

 - Eleanor Farjeon, poet and short story writer

 - James Joyce, novelist

 Countryside and local attractions

 Sussex has some of the most beautiful countryside in England, with 80% of the county being rural and over 50% designated as Areas of Outstanding Natural Beauty.

 An extensive network of public rights of way allows access throughout the county.
 This ranges from the sandstone hills of the High Weald, across the patchwork of pasture and woodland that makes up the Weald, and over the rolling Sussex Downs to the coastal plain, with its wooded harbours and open beaches.

-And let's not forget our wildlife.
-For example, there are 45 regular breeder butterfly species in Sussex.
+Sussex also boasts a wealth of wildlife.
+For example, there are 45 regular breeder butterfly species here.
 The most famous is the Chalkhill Blue, which lives in chalk grassland on the South Downs.

 There's been a rapid growth in farm shops, farmers' markets, community co-operatives and food box schemes throughout Sussex over the last few years.
-Freshly-grown produce contains fewer chemicals, is friendlier to the environment and helps to maintain the landscape character of the county.
-It also requires less packaging and transportation, which means less waste and damage to our climate.
+Freshly-grown, local produce contains fewer chemicals, is friendlier to the environment and helps to maintain the landscape character of the county.
+It also requires less packaging and transportation, resulting in less waste and damage to our climate.